coralproject/coral-cli/README.md

 ## `coral-cli token:revoke`

-creates tokens on the current user
+revokes tokens on the current user

 ```
 USAGE